LIAAD/socialbus/socialbus-guide/source/command_line.rst

 ############################

 Clients are instances used to monitor and consume tweets from Twitter.
 Users can define which keywords or users they are interested in.
-When a SocialEcho Twitter Consumer instance receives a tweet it sends the tweet to the server.
+When a SocialBus Twitter Consumer instance receives a tweet it sends the tweet to the server.
 You can deploy as many consumers as you want.

-SocialEcho Twitter Consumer follows the structure below.
+SocialBus Twitter Consumer follows the structure below.

 	.. code-block:: bash